Rameshwar49/demo/Readme.md

 ## Demo
-This is the sample readme file.
+readme file please read carefully. git is an version control software that is used to manage versions of software.